3. The central proposition of the letter, 2:15-21

 tou agaphsantoV (agapaw) aor. part. "who loved [me]" - the one having loved.
 The participle, as with "having given himself", is adjectival, attributive, limiting "Son of God", as NIV.

-uJper + gen. "for [me]" - The preposition here takes the sense representation / advantage, "on behalf of", possibly substitution, "in place of."
+uJper + gen. "for [me]" - [and having given himself over] on behalf of [me].
+The preposition here takes the sense representation / advantage, "on behalf of", possibly substitution, "in place of."

-Paul now rounds off his argument by categorically stating that his gospel, with its limited role for the law, does not set aside the "grace of God", ie. God's kindness in giving his people the blessing of covenant law.
+Paul now rounds off his argument by categorically stating that his gospel, with its limited role for the law, does not set aside the "grace of God" - here "grace" is used of God's kindness in giving his people the blessing of covenant law.
 The simple reason being that the law was never intended as the mechanism for maintaining or advancing covenant standing, nor accessing the totality of the covenant promises.
 Such is attained by faith, a faith like Abraham's, faith in the promised mercy of God realized in the faithful obedience of Christ.
 To claim otherwise implies that "Christ died for nothing!"

 gar "for" - Introducing a causal clause explaining why Paul does not set aside the grace of God by devaluing covenant law.

-ei + ind. "if" -The verb is assumed, "could be gained."
-Paul again uses a 1st class form of conditional clause, where the stated condition in the protasis (the "if" clause") is assumed to be true; "if, as the case is ...... then ....."
+ei + ind. "if" - if, as is not the case, [I gained righteousness through law then christ died for nothing].
+The verb is assumed, "could be gained."
+Paul uses a 1st class form of conditional clause, where the stated condition in the protasis (the "if" clause") is assumed to be true for argument sake; "if, as the case is ...... then ....."
 Of course its not true, although it was thought to be true by the nomists, so the function of the conditional clause is that of a 2nd. class condition / contrary to fact.
 "If the totality of being set right could be maintained and advanced through obedience to the law, then ..."

 dikaiosunh "righteousness" - Nominative subject of a verbless clause.
 We see again the ease with which Paul assimilates the idea of being "right before God" and of possessing "life" before God ("live to God", "Christ who lives in me", .... v20), such that new life in Christ encapsulates the totality of being set right before God - the act of setting right and its product are one.
 Of course, this is not so for the judaizers who see the product earned by law-obedience.